 - While both ASOs and PEOs offer HR outsourcing, there can be a different level of service.
 PEOs tend towards strategic partnering whereas ASOs are more focused on transactional tasks

-As a top CPEO in Illinois, MidwestHR has been partnering with companies for over 20 years.
+MidwestHR is a Chicago PEO and has been partnering with companies for over 20 years.
 We strive to be a proactive, trusted partner.
 We learn our clients’ business so we can best guide them and look out for their best interests.
 With a dedicated account manager, questions are answered, and concerns are addressed quickly so you can get back to your day.
 You’ll never get stuck in a frustrating phone system where you can’t seem to find the right department.
 Give us a call at 630-836-3000 to learn more about how we help our clients.